Trump Taps Wall Street Lawyer Jay Clayton To Lead Securities And Exchange Commission

 Under his leadership, Clayton said, the SEC “will carefully monitor our financial sector.”
 It would set policy that “encourages American companies to do what they do best: create jobs,” he added.

-Taken together, Trump and Clayton’s statements signal what many experts had long anticipated: That the Securities and Exchange Commission will be more friendly to Wall Street under a Trump presidency than it was under President Barack Obama, who was elected at the height of the 2008 financial crisis.
+Taken together, Trump and Clayton’s statements signal what many experts had long anticipated: That the SEC will be more friendly to Wall Street under a Trump presidency than it was under President Barack Obama, who was elected at the height of the 2008 financial crisis.

+Sen. Elizabeth Warren (D-Mass.) denounced the pick.
+“Mr. Clayton has dedicated his career to defending Wall Street firms and other big companies, and there’s nothing in his track record to suggest that he’ll push the SEC to stand up to those kinds of companies and protect the interests of ordinary investors,” Warren said in a statement.
+“With each passing selection for his economic team, President-elect Trump is making clear that his administration will put Wall Street first and working families last.”

 Clayton represented several companies that received federal bailout funds in 2008.
 He also represented Ally Bank as part of a massive settlement between financial institutions and federal regulators over fraudulent mortgage servicing.

-Note: This article has been updated to include Warren’s comment.